 The soils on Ribbon Ridge are finer, younger, and more proportioned than those from other regions.
 Grape cultivation at the ridge between Newberg and Gaston began in Ribbon Ridge in 1980.
 The first produced, Harry Peterson-Nerd planted grapes on his Ridgecrest Vineyards Currently, wine varieties grown in Robbin Ridge AVA include Cab Sauvignon, Chardonnay, Gamay Noir, Gewürz, and Pinot Noir varieties.

 Chehalem Mountains, 2006

 Chehalem Mountains AVA has an area of 62,187 acres suitable for grapes cultivation.
-The site is located on an uplifted landmass southwest of Portland, stretching 32 km long and 11 km wide.
+The area is located on an uplifted landmass in the southwest of Portland that stretches 32 km in length and 11 km in width.
 In 1968, Dick Erath started wine grapes production in the Yamhill County area.
 The petition for the creation of the AVA was initiated in 2001 and was established as an AVA in 2006.
-The AVA is exposed to varying annual precipitations due to its varying elevation from 200 to 1,633 feet.
-Like its counterparts, the Chehalem Mountains AVA has rich soil consisting of accumulated debris from thousands of years ago.
-The wine varieties grown in this region include Chardonnay, Marechal Foch, and Pinot Varieties.

 Eola-Amity Hills, 2006